webkom/lego/README.md

 $ python manage.py migrate # If the branch has a database in another state then yours

 # Note 2: When you make changes to models, or constants used by models, you need to create new migrations
-$ python manage.py makemigrations # Creates one or more a new files that must be added to git
+$ python manage.py makemigrations # Creates one or more new files that must be commited
+# Remember to format generated migrations! (using f.ex: make fixme)
 ```

 > If you get problems it can be a solution to delete the `venv`, and do a fresh setup